tdrhq/cl-webdriver-client/README.md

-# CL Selenium WebDriver
+# CL WebDriver Client

 This is a fork of CL Selenium WebDriver, a binding library to the Selenium.

-This fork implements version 4.0 of Selenium Webdriver API.
+This fork implements version 4.0 of W3C Webdriver API.

 See: https://www.w3.org/TR/webdriver1 .